 Marketing activities can have different types of goals.
 If you’re launching a new website, you may want to reach X number of visitors within three months.
 You might want to build your email list to X number of subscribers..
 If you’re releasing a subscription-based scheduling software for freelancers, your goal could be X number of signups within the first month after release.
 And so on.

 Once you know the purpose of your marketing campaign, you can create goals or key performance indicators (KPIs) that will help you gauge how the campaign is performing against that goal and indicate whether your approach has to be refined or changed.

 Unless you’re a widely recognized brand with a ready-made audience, you should include an incentive to buy.
 Depending on what your product or service is, this could be:

 - A time-limited discount

 - A free webinar

 Make sure that whatever you’re offering is going to resonate with buyers.
 If you are a startup without an existing audience base, people are going to be more interested in a free trial than an hour-long webinar.

 It’s 2019, and you have an abundance of marketing communications channels available to you.
 They include:

 - Social Media Marketing: Arguably one of the most widely used platforms today, social media marketing builds engagement by posting on Facebook, Twitter, Instagram, LinkedIn, and industry-specific platforms.
 Examples include ActiveRain, which is aimed at real estate professionals, and Untappd, which is for craft beer enthusiasts.

-- Search Engine Optimization: SEO includes both on- and off-site strategies designed to help you draw organic traffic from search engines.
+- Search Engine Optimization: SEO includes both on-page (titles, images, descriptions, content optimization) and off-page (link building, social signals) strategies designed to help you draw organic traffic from search engines.